uafgeotools/mtuq/docs/user_guide/gallery_force.rst

 Plotting force results
 ----------------------

-Suppose we are running a force search:
+Suppose we are running a force grid search:

 .. code::

     ds = grid_search(data, greens, stations, origins, sources)

-After the grid search finishes, the data structure `ds` will contain all the forces and corresponding misfit values.
+After the above command finishes, the data structure `ds` will contain all the forces and corresponding misfit values.

 For a grid of regulary-spaced forces, `ds` may look something like: